rambkk/ansi-tools/README.md

 Special
   - classic 'broken-pipe' ¦ is used instead of 'pipe' | (or use the non broken pipe)
-  - render null character (\x00) as space (or show null which should not take up any space)
+  - HTML option: render null character (\x00) as &#00;
+  - HTML option: render space character ' ' as &nbsp;

 # Requirement